 Weather events, fire, power outages, or any number of occurrences can have an adverse effect on your business.
 A little preparation now can ease potential troubles in the future.
 In fact, the most common business disaster is data loss which can result from simple power outages, theft or fire.

 I have insurance for my business, isn’t that enough?

-Some items, an insurance policy can’t repair or replace – such as the loss of key customers or destroyed business/financial records.
-Also, insurance claims can sometimes take a while to be paid – especially when a major disaster strikes and impacts thousands of insurance customers.
+Some items an insurance policy can’t repair or replace – such as the loss of key customers or destroyed business/financial records.
+Also, insurance claims can sometimes take a while to be paid – especially when a major disaster strikes and thousands of insurance customers are impacted.
 Some upfront planning can help you protect records, speed your recovery, and give assurances to customers that downtimes will be temporary and short-lasting.

 Who should have a recovery plan?

 Every business should have a plan – not just those who reside on the coast or in a flood plain.
 You may feel that it is overwhelming and time consuming to prepare, but it doesn’t have to be.
 The SBTDC is available to help.
 Even if you choose not to create a comprehensive business disaster plan, at least consider the areas where you might be most vulnerable — whether it’s protecting your records, equipment or communications, think strategically.
 Some preparation is more valuable than no preparation at all and every step you take can make your recovery a faster and easier process.